brittaniSavery/siba-league-site/frontend/src/lib/home.md

 #4 Denver Peaks vs #5 Houston Stampede

 We also have a new GM joining SIBA!
 Please welcome Brian Hockin who will be taking over the Washington Eagles.

-### September 19, 2020

-Two more coaches are joining the SICBA, Quentin James of the Oregon Ducks and Tristan Porter of the Omaha Mavericks!
-These teams will be handled by James Kight.